Escape (Journey album)

-Escape (stylized as E5C4P3 on the album cover) is the seventh studio album by the American rock band Journey, released on July 17, 1981, by Columbia Records.
+Escape (stylized as E5C4P3 on the album cover) is the seventh studio album by American rock band Journey, released on July 17, 1981, by Columbia Records.
 It topped the US Billboard 200 chart and featured four hit Billboard Hot 100 singles – "Don't Stop Believin" (No. 9), "Who's Crying Now" (No. 4), "Still They Ride" (No. 19) and "Open Arms" (No. 2) – plus rock radio staple "Stone in Love".
 In July 2021, it was certified Diamond by the Recording Industry of America (RIAA) for at least ten million sales in the US, making it the band's most successful studio album and second most successful album overall behind Greatest Hits.
 Escape was the fifth-highest selling album of 1981, just behind Bella Donna from Stevie Nicks.

 Background and writing

 Escape was the band's first album with keyboardist Jonathan Cain, who replaced founding member Gregg Rolie after he left the band at the end of 1980.
 The album was co-produced by former Lynyrd Skynyrd sound technician Kevin Elson and one-time Queen engineer Mike Stone, who also engineered the album.